-(c) Derive the buyer's optimal investment choice.
+- (c) Derive the buyer's optimal investment choice.
 Notice that (HR) implies that F(v|b) decreases in b.
-How does the optimal investment vary with the expected price, p?

-(d) Argue that there will be a unique Nash equilibrium in (b, p) space.

-(e) How does the level of investment differ from part (a)?
+How does the optimal investment vary with the expected price, p? - (d) Argue that there will be a unique Nash equilibrium in (b, p) space. - (e) How does the level of investment differ from part (a)?
 Why?

-5. Moral Hazard and Asymmetric Information
+6. Moral Hazard and Asymmetric Information

 A firm employs an agent who is risk-neutral, but has limited liability (i.e. they cannot be paid a negative wage).
 There is no individual rationality constraint.
-The agent can choose action $a \in \{L, H\}$ at cost $\{0, c\}$ .
-There are two possible outputs $\{q_L, q_H\}$ .
-The high output occurs with probability $p_L$ or $p_H$ if the agent takes action L or H, respectively.
-The agent's payoff is w - c(a)

-where w is the wage and c(a) the cost of the action.
-The principal's payoff is q - w where q is the output and w is the wage.
+The agent can choose action $a \in \{L, H\}$ at cost $\{0, c\}$.
+There are two possible outputs $\{q_L, q_H\}$.
+The high output occurs with probability p_L or p_H if the agent takes action L or H, respectively.
+The agent's payoff is where w is the wage and c(a) the cost of the action.
+The principal's payoff is where q is the output and w is the wage.